kamperh/bucktsong_segmentalist/downsample/readme.md

 In each pickled file (e.g. `devpart1.seglist.unsup_syl.pkl`) is a single dictionary containing a segmentation list: all the intervals for which embeddings are required.
-You load this dictionary as:
+You can load this dictionary as:

     import cPickle as pickle
     with open("devpart1.seglist.unsup_syl.pkl", "rb") as f: